iamh2o/mirrormirror/README.md

 # mirrormirror
 _[In Collaboration With ChatGPT4o](https://chatgpt.com/share/f1de3333-6d48-4c29-ac67-e0ca509536c4)_

-For times you wish to to lock your MAC laptop if:
+> For times you wish to to lock your MAC laptop if:
 - Your face is not detected w/in a set period of time.
-- Your bluetooth device looses contact with your laptop.
+- A specified bluetooth device looses contact with your laptop.
 - Your laptop moves more than a set distance in some period of time.

+> Note!
+- These default to running the lockscreen condition test every 5s.
+- Once enabled, these are designed to require the lockscreen condition to be triggered, and a re-authentication to then disable and quit the tool(s).
+- If you find this annoying, you probably do not need this tool.
+- Yahtzee!

 ## Pre-Requisites
 - Intended For MAC Laptops ( tested on an Apple silicon M2 air MacOS 14.1.1 (23B81)).